 Finally, since my Facebook friends cover a wide range of opinions, interests and backgrounds (which I think is great), it does mean we all need to be forbearing toward one another.
 We should try to get along and be humble enough to recognise we don’t know it all and can always learn from others, and sometimes we may be wrong.

-Update 12/05/18: I have just gone through my regular job of responding to “Facebook Friend” requests (the number of which has been increasing daily of late, and this year the rise has been exponential and I will soon be reaching the 5000 maximum that Facebook imposes, not that I am reckon I am any one special, lol), all as it happened I did NOT know, which is not unusual.
-Half I deleted and the rest I accepted.
+Update 23/09/18: I have just gone through my daily routine of responding to “Facebook Friend” requests (the number of which has been increasing daily of late, and this year the rise has been exponential and I will soon be reaching the 5000 maximum that Facebook imposes, not that I am any one special, lol).
+Most I do NOT know, which is not unusual.
+Getting on for half I deleted and the rest I accepted.
 Because of time restraint, I took no more than one minute making each decision.
-Those who I deleted revealed one and usually more of the following: 1. nothing written in their About page, 2. nothing on their Timeline that indicates a connection or activity I might find of interest or it suggests an ulterior motive and 3. no or very few mutual friends.
+Those I deleted revealed one and usually more of the following: 1. nothing written on their About page, 2. nothing on their Timeline that indicates a connection or activity I might find of interest or it suggests an ulterior motive and 3. no or very few mutual friends.
 Please don’t take offence if I do delete.
-I am happy to receive friend requests even from those who disagree with or don’t like me, providing they follow the respect and relevance guidelines given above.
+I like to receive friend requests, even if we disagree or you don’t like me, providing they follow the respect and relevance guidelines given above.
 My plea is give me a good reason for becoming Facebook friends.
 I am ok with being messaged, although I don’t do video chats, but bear with me if my response is brief and appears impersonal.
 If you want to interest me in your project etc. please go ahead, but bear with me if what I offer as a response is limited and when I say I do not give money.
 God bless you 🙂